tilemmpon/Extended-OGER/README.md

  - Sparse and orthogonal matrices reservoir (SORM) node *
  - Cyclic SORMs reservoir (CyclicSORM) node *

-To the original Oger many new ESN models presented in the literature have been added by Tilemachos Bontzorlos.
+Extended-OGER as suggested by its name includes the original Oger and many new ESN models presented in the literature have been added by author.
 The contribution is marked with star (*) in the list above.
 The original Oger can be acquired from the original BitBucket repository (https://bitbucket.org/benjamin_schrauwen/organic-reservoir-computing-engine).

 ## Documentation